Cordoba, Spain

 Royal BC Museum display

 The Royal British Columbia Museum will probably always be my first choice of places to visit in Victoria.
 Too many museums are stodgy and boring, but the Royal BC has always been immersive and captivating.
-It’s expansive enough and interesting enough that spending a full day there is not out of the question.
+It’s expansive enough and interesting enough that you’ll probably spend at least a couple of hours there, and spending half a day there is not out of the question.

 Sailing the Outer Harbor